miquella/vaulted/README.md

 # Usage

-To prevent having to pass the `-n` argument for each invokation, the `VAULTED_ENV` environment variable can be set to the name of the environment.
+To prevent having to pass the `-n` argument for each invocation, the `VAULTED_ENV` environment variable can be set to the name of the environment.

 ## interactive add